alexandervanrenen/adventofcode2019awk/README.md

 Day 09
 ------
+*Add relative addressing to the intcode program interpreter.*

 This time we apparently completed the incode program, by simply adding relative addressing and thus allowing for a program stack.
 I was starting to hate these programs and the world while hand-debugging in Day 07.
 But now that they are "completed", I fear this might have been the last intcode program task.